 Feminists in Implus form: Discharge of Static Electricity Electrostatic Discharge, Tension pulses in conductors

 Feminists in continuous or implant form: High frequency effect through radiation, High frequency effect through conductors, High frequency effect through 50-Hz-Magnetic field

-Other Phonemes - Voltage dips & Interrupts such as overvoltage splashes, voltage interruptions
+Other Functors - Voltage dips & Interrupts such as overvoltage spikes, voltage interruptions